 “In addition, AstraZeneca reached a licensing agreement with SII to supply one billion doses for low and middle-income countries, with a commitment to provide 400 million before the end of 2020,” the company added.

-The Australian government announced on September 7 that it had struck Covid-19 vaccine supply and production agreements with AstraZeneca and the Australian biotechnology company CSL.
-The deal is worth about U$1.2 billion.
+The Australian government announced on September 7 that it had struck SARS-CoV-2 vaccine supply and production agreements with AstraZeneca and the Australian biotechnology company CSL.
+The deal is worth about US$1.2 billion.

-If clinical trials are successful, CSL will manufacture AZD1222 and a Covid-19 vaccine the company is developing with the University of Queensland.
+If clinical trials are successful, CSL will manufacture AZD1222 and a SARS-CoV-2 vaccine the company is developing with the University of Queensland.

 Under the two agreements, the two companies are set to provide more than 84.8 million vaccine doses for Australia that will be almost entirely manufactured in Melbourne.